 Dr. Feigin studied with Nadia Boulanger at Fontainebleau and with Roger Sessions at The Juilliard School.
 An accomplished pianist and accompanist, Feigin studied with Rosina Lhevine, and worked at the Metropolitan Opera in New York with Nico Castel.
+Feigin is a student of Zen Buddhism and Professor Emeritus of Composition at the University of California, Santa Barbara, where he lives with his wife, the Schoenberg scholar Severine Neff, and their dog, Hildy.

 The Joel Feigin Collection at the New York Public Library of the Performing Arts at Lincoln Center opened in 2011.
-A student of Zen Buddhism, Feigin is Professor Emeritus of Composition at the University of California, Santa Barbara.

 Lament Amid Silence (MSR Classics)